pimsmath/onlinecourses2020/content/course/data-driven-models-in-finance.md

 date_end: "2021-04-30T13:00:00Z"
 draft: false
 tags: [undergraduate]
+authors:
+  - A. Thavaneswaran (University of Manitoba)
+  - Ruppa K. Thulasiram (University of Manitoba)

 ---

 After the global financial crisis in 2008 there has been a growing need for